Pacific Bell: Dial service conversion

 To place calls to certain other Northern California exchanges, such as Sacramento, Stockton, and Vallejo in Northern California, dial customers would dial "0" to reach an operator.
 The operator dialed through a tandem switch and directly called numbers in those cities.
 These calls were indicated by a star in the telephone directory.
-For other call destinations, customers dialed ‘’211’’ to reach a long-distance operator, who would connect the customer using manual trunks to reach a distant operator.
+For other call destinations, customers dialed "211" to reach a long-distance operator, who would connect the customer using manual trunks to reach a distant operator.

 When Pacific Telephone converted its San Francisco operations to 2L-5N calling in 1947, the old central office names were kept in most cases, with an extra digit appended.
 Certain exchanges were abandoned after being converted from manual service, such as WEst, RAndolph, and the famous CHina exchange of Chinatown.
-The manual 25th Street office in San Francisco, serving the MIssion, ATwater, and VAlencia exchanges, was converted by Pacific to dial in 1952.
-On September 6, 1953, JUniper 6, previously known as RAndolph in the 2L-4N era, the last manual office within the City and County, cut over its 2700 subscribers to crossbar equipment in the new Juniper central office on Onondaga Avenue.
+The manual 25th Street office in San Francisco, serving the MIssion, ATwater, and VAlencia exchanges, was converted to dial in 1952.
+On September 6, 1953, JUniper 6, previously known as RAndolph in the 2L-4N era, the last manual office within the City and County, cut over its 2,700 subscribers to crossbar equipment in the new Juniper central office on Onondaga Avenue.

 Riverside maintained a large manual office until 1956.
 Berkeley converted AShberry 3, its last manual office, to dial in 1963.
 Crockett, the final Bay Area manual office, was converted to dial in 1969.

 Northwest acquisitions

 Acquisitions over the years extended Pacific Telephone's territory into Oregon, Washington, and northern Idaho.
-Those operations were split off on July 1, 1961 to form Pacific Northwest Bell.
-In the 1980s, Pacific Telephone's assets were valued at $14.5 billion, making it the largest of any of the 21 wholly owned Baby Bells owned by AT&T, which also made Pacific Telephone the "crown jewel" of the operating companies.
+Those operations were split off on July 1, 1961, to form Pacific Northwest Bell.
+In the 1980s, Pacific Telephone's assets were valued at $14.5 billion, making it the largest of any of the 22 wholly owned local Bell operating companies of AT&T, which also made Pacific Telephone the "crown jewel" of the operating companies.
 However, Pacific Telephone was one of the least profitable Bells due to very tough local telephone regulations in California.